Door handle and bannister

 A clean home isn’t just about appearances.
 The right surface care helps your materials last longer, your air stay cleaner, and your space feel calm and fresh — without harsh chemicals or constant scrubbing.

-Below, we’ll show you how to clean every type of surface safely and effectively, plus why the right technique and tools make all the difference.
+Below, we’ll show you how to clean common materials safely and effectively, plus why the right technique and tools matter more than force or fragrance.

 The Basics: Understanding Surfaces

 That’s why “one-size-fits-all” cleaners rarely work.
-The right pH and method matter more than force or fragrance.
+The right method (and the right level of moisture) matters more than scrubbing harder.

 • Cleaning removes dirt, oils, and buildup — the most important step for a healthy home.